-Note: Guest speakers are subject to building approval by principal because of COVID regulations.
+Note: Guest speakers are subject to building approval by principal.

 We invite and encourage guest speakers.
 As with any visitor, your guest speaker needs to sign in at the main office when s/he arrives.
 Guest speakers should be treated as visitors.
 We also encourage you to invite others to hear your guest speaker if your space allows.
 (BOE policy 860-Rule.)